-It was really a good experience, working in Engineering Chemistry lab.
-First I would like to thank Dr. K.Suresh Babu,Professor, K.Venkata swamy Asst.Professor, G.Bhagyalaxmi Asst.
-Professor, B.Kumaraswamy,Asst.
-Professor.Department of Freshman engineering, Marri Laxman Reddy Institute of technology & Management for giving the technical support in preparing the document.
+Working in the engineering chemistry lab was a good experience.
+First, I would like to thank Dr. K. Suresh Babu, Dr. Chander A Pawar, Dr. B. Shekar, Dr. Muqueed, Dr. Madhavi, Mr. K. Venkata Swamy, Mrs. G. Bhagyalaxmi, Mrs. M. Krishnaveni, and Ms. R. Divya.
+Department of Freshman Engineering, Marri Laxman Reddy Institute of Technology & Management, for giving technical support in preparing the document.

-I express my sincere thanks to Dr.K.Suresh babu, Professor, Marri Laxman Reddy Institute of technology & Management, for his concern towards me and gave me an opportunity to prepare Engineering Chemistry laboratory manual.
+I express my sincere thanks to Dr. Chander A Pawar, Course Coordinator, Marri Laxman Reddy Institute of Technology & Management, for his concern towards me and allowed me to prepare the Engineering Chemistry laboratory manual.

-I am deeply indebted and gratefully acknowledge the constant support and valuable patronage of Dr Raiprasad, Director, Marri Laxman Reddy Institute of technology & Management.
-I am unboundedly grateful to him for timely corrections and scholarly guidance.
+I am deeply indebted and gratefully acknowledge the constant support and valuable patronage of Dr. P. Sridhar, Director, Marri Laxman Reddy Institute of Technology & Management.
+I am unboundedly grateful to him for his timely corrections and scholarly guidance.

-I express my hearty thanks to Dr. K. Venkateswara Reddy, Principal, Marri Laxman Reddy Institute of technology & Management, for giving me this wonderful opportunity for preparing the Engineering Chemistry manual.
-At last, but not the least I would like to thank the entire Freshman engineering faculties those who had inspired and helped me to achieve my goal.
+I express my hearty thanks to Dr. Muraliprasad, Principal, Marri Laxman Reddy Institute of Technology & Management, for giving me this wonderful opportunity to prepare the Engineering Chemistry manual.
+Last, but not least I would like to thank the entire Freshman engineering faculties who had inspired and helped me to achieve my goal.

+By,

+Z. T. Anitha Krupanidhi

+Asst.
+Professor,

-By, Z.T.Anitha Krupanidhi Asst.Professor, Department of Freshman engineering
+Department of Freshman Engineering